 Sandy Hook, CT

 At Nashville Ballet since 2003

-Christopher Stuart, originally from Sandy Hook, Conn., began his formal training with SteveSirico, Angela D'valda Sirico, Franco Devita and Charles Kelley.
-He graduated from the North Carolina School of the Arts in 2002 under the direction of Melissa Hayden, Warren Conover and Duncan Noble, then joined Nashville Ballet 2 (NB2) in 2002 and performed with the main company in many performances.
+Christopher Stuart, originally from Sandy Hook, Conn., began his formal training with Steve Sirico, Angela D'valda Sirico, Franco Devita and Charles Kelley.
+He graduated from North Carolina School of the Arts in 2002 under the direction of Melissa Hayden, Warren Conover and Duncan Noble, then joined NB2 in 2002.

-His talents as a choreographer have led him to create pieces for NB2, Nashville Ballet, Quixotic Fusion and Terpsicorps Theatre of Dance Summer Intensive.
-For Nashville Ballet’s Emergence performance in 2012, Christopher collaborated with ALIAS Chamber Ensemble and Watkins College of Art, Design & Film to create “American Dreams,” a choreographed work that explores the idea of breaking free from boxes and perceived limitations in our lives.
-In 2013 he choreographed a piece to country music singer Holly Williams’ song “Without You” at Nashville Ballet’s Ballet Ball.
-Mr. Stuart has also Choreographed music videos for Thom Donovan “Shipwreck” and Justin Nault’s “Puppet.”
+His talents as a choreographer have led him to create pieces for NB2, Nashville Ballet, Quixotic and Ballet Arkansas.
+For Nashville Ballet’s Emergence in 2012, Christopher collaborated with ALIAS Chamber Ensemble and Watkins College of Art, Design & Film to create American Dreams, a choreographed work exploring the idea of breaking free from boxes and perceived limitations in our lives.
+In 2013, he choreographed a piece to country music singer Holly Williams’ song “Without You” at Nashville Ballet’s Ballet Ball.
+Mr. Stuart has also choreographed music videos for Thom Donovan's “Shipwreck” and Justin Nault’s “Puppet.”
 In Nashville Ballet's 2014 Attitude series, he choreographed "Under the Lights" to the music of Johnny Cash, performed by Sugar & the Hi-Lows.
 For Nashville Ballet's 2014 Ballet Ball, he choreographed a piece for country super star Kellie Pickler.
 Chris also was a finalist in Ballet Arkansas' 2014 Visions Choreographic Competition and a finalist in the 17th annual Choreography Festival held at the McCallum Theatre in Palm Desert, CA